dsincubator/meta/README.md

 * Propose a name for the project, e.g. ixpanteria.
 * Consider the values of the ([ixpanteria](https://github.com/ixpanteria#details) project.
 Reflect on your own values and propose specific tools:
+  * Would your Git repositories be public or private? e.g. Public.
   * Where would you host Git repositories? e.g. GitHub.
-  * Would your video recordings be public or private to your organization?
+  * Would your videos be public or private to your organization? e.g. Public.
-  * Where would you host video recordings? e.g. YouTube.
+  * Where would you host videos? e.g. YouTube.

-Say you develop a data-science meetup about a topic you're pationate about.
-How much do you value the following?
-(1: Little, 2: Neutral, 3: A lot).
+  * Where would you share the materials including videos? e.g. LinkedIn.
+  * How would you present the materials? e.g. directly from markdown files.
+  * How would you decide meetup topics? e.g. By consultation via a poll.
+  * How long would each meetup be? e.g. 20' presentation + 10' discussion.

 ## Resources